AnnaShalaginova/ukulele-app/PRD.md

 ---

 ## 1. Executive Summary
 The **Ukulele App** is a cloud-synced digital songbook designed for ukulele players.
-It solves the problem of messy paper tabs and static lyrics by providing a "Smart" editor that automatically visualizes chords and a dedicated "Performance Mode" for distraction-free playing.
+It solves the problem of disorganized paper tabs and static lyrics by providing a "Smart" editor that automatically visualizes chords and a dedicated "Performance Mode" for distraction-free playing.

 ---